wizdmio/wizdm/stripe/src/lib/README.md

 export class MyModule();

 ```

+Customize each element style using the `baseStyle` input.
+When settle to `auto` the styling values will be automatically
+detected from the computed style of the wrapping element.

 ## Process payments
 Setup your form to collect all the payment information in your component template first: